No Majesty Music Profiles takes a look at artists’ careers from start to present, with the aim of documenting their impact on music culture.

 Although Rayelle’s music must be firmly entrenched in the pop genre, it is obviously influenced by all kinds of different music, drawing inspiration from a range including hip hop, RnB, soul, indie and even rock music.
 Rayelle has stated that her specific influences span as wide a scope as from Green Day and No Doubt to Mary J Blige and Lauryn Hill.
 So you can see, there is a vast range of cultural variety that has fed into Rayelle’s unique sound.

 But who exactly is this mysterious blonde bombshell?
 Well, Rayelle is actually…. pop sensation Olly Anna.
-Olly Anna has had massive musical hit tracks designed to empower, and inspire confidence in their listeners.
+Olly Anna has had massive musical hit tracks designed to empower, such as “Write My Story” and “Make Me Wanna Clap”, and these hits inspire confidence in their listeners.
 And like her alter ego, she has had huge commercial success with her music being featured on adverts for the likes of Lexus and Special K as well as various television programs.
 This kind of success is impressive by any standard, but to have this kind of success twice with two different personas is completely wild and totally remarkable.

 The fact that Lindsey Ray, a girl from a small town in Maine, found it necessary to reinvent herself into two distinct alternative versions of herself is an interesting symptom, perhaps, of a culture that chases an idea of edginess and mystery at the expense of authenticity.
 Then again, perhaps that is mapping too much politics on to the construction of Lindsey Ray/ Rayelle/ Olly Anna’s persona.
 The fact is, she has enough musical talent for any number of alter egos.
 For the purposes of this article, we will refer to this multifaceted music machine as Rayelle.